Why Vientiane is worth a visit

 Below: Our friendly driver, ‘Mr. Handsome Man’, and his tuk-tuk.

 Getting to Vientiane from Nong Khai, Thailand.
 It took us 90 minutes door-to-door from our room in Nong Khai to our hotel in Vientiane.
 Flying in?
-We use Expedia to book our flights.
+We book all plane, train, bus and private transport using 12Go Asia.
+They’re the best booking site in Asia.

 Accommodation: As mentioned up top, we stayed at the Avilla Phasouk Hotel which was excellent